It may seem obvious, but you cannot be convicted of driving drunk or stoned in Colorado if you did not actually drive.

 There are many possible strategies that DUI defense attorneys use to fight drunk/drugged driving charges if the “no driving defense” is inapplicable.
 Five common defenses include:

-- Law enforcement lacked reasonable suspicion to pull over the defendant (for example, the defendant committed no traffic violation).
+- Law enforcement lacked reasonable suspicion to pull you over (for example, you committed no traffic violation).

 - Law enforcement lacked probable cause to make the DUI arrest.